 I am Jorge Fontan, an architect in New York and owner of Manhattan-based architecture firm Fontan Architecture.
 At our office, we work on various project types, especially apartment renovations in NYC.
 In this post, I will show you a few apartments we renovated while discussing apartment remodeling architectural services and a general overview of the process.

 Apartment Architects NYC

-You can see another post we wrote on Architect Fees.
+If you want to read more, you can see another post we wrote on Architect Fees.

 Residential Architectural Services

-- Design Options
+- Architectural Design Options